Commodity Markets Gain as Fears of a Prolonged Stalemate Set In

 OILSEEDS:

-European rapeseed is back within its recent trading range.
-November rapeseed is 4.00 euros lower at 465.75 euros per mt.
+European rapeseed is quietly higher.
+August rapeseed is 1.50 euros higher at 493.75 euros per mt.

 WHEAT: